What is the Melting Point of Aluminum and its Alloys?

 • Piping

-7075 has the lowest melting points compared to other wrought aluminum alloys.
-It has a melting temperature range of 475 to 635 degrees Celsius and 890 to 1175 degrees Fahrenheit
+7075 has the lowest melting point compared to other wrought aluminum alloys.
+Its melting temperature range is 475 to 635 degrees Celsius or 890 to 1175 degrees Fahrenheit.
+Due to its low melting point, 7075 is helpful for aircraft and gearing products.
+Here is a quick overview of its applications.

 • Missile parts